Python 2 is no longer officially supported by the Python Software Foundation.

-There are three versions of Python available on the new cluster.
-The naming convention is different from the older clusters to support the latest version which is 3.
+There are four versions of Python available on Ocelote.
+The naming convention is different from the older clusters to support version 3.
 Python version 3 requires the python3 command or pip3 list to differentiate.
 It is very different from Python version 2, so do not assume that Python 3 will work for you or that all older modules will work with version 3.

-There are two versions of Python available on ElGato.
+There are three versions of Python available on ElGato.

 Python 3.5 has the basic packages installed. "pip3 list" will display the packages along with the version installed.